This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 - nursing: I decided to be a nurse when I was 4 years old, and committed to it when I was 18 and started nursing school.
 Nursing was a great job for me for over ten years.
 It’s not my passion any more.
 (And, I’m pretty sure I make better decisions as a 30-something than I did at 4 or 18!)

 - money: again, how is this anyone else’s business?!
 We are responsible; but, we also have a bad case of wanderlust and love to travel.
-So we do.
-We could save more than we do…but for what?
-To travel later?
-What if we don’t get a later?
-Why not do it now when we are young(ish) and able?
+So, we travel, and enjoy experiences together.

 Now, I’m not saying do whatever you want and forget about everyone else’s wants and needs.
 This is what I am saying:

 Take care of your responsibilities, take care of your people: then, have fun, do what you love, and follow your dreams.

 One of my favorite quotes that supports this idea comes from the book Big Magic by Elizabeth Gilbert:

 BOOM!
 How freeing is that?!
 After reading that book, I realized that it is okay to not want to be a nurse anymore.
 I had already started my LuLaRoe business, and was dabbling in graphic design.
 I took a leap, started a design business, and quit my nursing job.
 (Read about why here).
 I took a leap, supported by this mentality, and I’m happier than I’ve ever been!